DonaghBr/add_links_notebookLM/README.md

   cd ../add_links_notebook
   ```

-2. Create a virtual environment.
+2. Create a virtual environment if it is not available.
   ```bash
   # If using this for the first time, create a new virtual environment
   python3 -m venv .venv